-Where ND appears in seagrass tables, no data were available because seagrass don’t natural grow in the northern Mosquito Lagoon.
-Where ND appears in the water quality parameter table, water quality samples are no longer being collected in the South IRL South.
+Where an asterisk [*] appears in seagrass tables, no data were available because seagrass don’t natural grow in the northern Mosquito Lagoon.
+Where an asterisk [*] appears in the water quality parameter table, water quality samples are no longer being collected in the South IRL South.

-The first IRL Health Assessment provides a glimpse of how this complex system has changed over time and opens up a Pandora’s box of possibilities for future investigation.
+The first IRL Health Assessment in 2018 provided a glimpse of how this complex system has changed over time and opens up a Pandora’s box of possibilities for future investigation.
 As annual assessments continue into the future, the maps and tables will demonstrate changes in water and habitat quality to show improvements in some areas and declines in other that can illuminate needs and demonstrate success.

 Future of the IRL Health Update